Jackson Hole Ski Resort Review

 Jackson Hole Mountain Resort even has two famous National Parks for neighbors and powder snow is available in the backcountry throughout almost the entire season.
 As a result, the statistics say there is generally one skier per acre on the slopes.

 Jackson Hole Alltrans operates the Jackson Hole Express, which offers a daily shuttle to and from Jackson Hole, as well as Idaho Falls, Salt Lake City and Pocatello.
+If you decide to drive from Idaho or SLC, just be safe.
+The roads can get snowy in a hurry when a storm comes in, and Wyoming is known as a place with some challenging winter driving.

 The area was originally called Jackson’s Hole after a Virginian trapper called David Edward Jackson.
 And the valley itself is 15 miles wide and 60 miles long and runs from Hoback Junction in the south to Togwotee Pass and Jackson Lake and in the north.
 Wild and remote, it’s rich in animal life including coyotes, wolves and bald eagles as well as elk, moose and bison.